Animal Lovers Club

-Show your leadership and school spirit by serving on the Wellwood Student council (grades 5-8).
+Show your leadership and school spirit by serving on the Wellwood Student Council (grades 5-8).
 This organization will focus on service and leadership as well as make decisions that will help to make our school an even better place.
 Among many other things, Student Council raises money for various organizations and promotes school spirit.
 Wellwood is looking for at least one Student Council representative from each homeroom.
 Stay tuned to the announcements for more information.

 Technology Club gives those students who want to make projects time to do so after school in a supervised environment.
 Many possibilities exist to design and build for self-interest and/or local competitions.
 Students can suggest projects for the group to consider and may wish to bring materials in to personalize their projects.
-Leather working projects will require a purchase from the Tandy Leather projects catalogue.
-Other possible “project” activities: Lego design and building, spaghetti tower designing and building designing and printing club t-shirts, lamp construction, leather working.
+Leather working projects will require a purchase from the Tandy Leather projects catalog.
+Other possible “project” activities: Lego design and building, spaghetti tower designing and building, designing and printing club t-shirts, lamp construction, leather working.
 Open to students in grades 6, 7 and 8.
 We’ll meet on Tuesdays in Technology rooms 116 and 118.

 Word Games Club